McDonald's Monopoly: History

 The promotion was first offered in the United States, in 1987.
 Following countries included Canada, Australia, Austria, France, Germany, Hong Kong, the Netherlands, New Zealand, Poland, Portugal, Romania, Russia, Singapore, South Africa, Spain, Switzerland, Taiwan, the United Kingdom.
 Argentina and Brazil were included in 2013 as well as South Korea in 2014 and Ireland in 2016, with the first two promos running in the Summer until 2018 when the promotion's dates went in sync with the UK's promotions.
 From 2003 to 2009, Best Buy was involved in the U.S. version, and later in the Canadian version.

 Like many merchants, McDonald's offered sweepstakes to draw customers into its restaurants.
 Laws generally forbid a company from administering its own contests, in order to prevent fraud and to ensure that all prizes are given away; as a result, such promotions are handled by an impartial third-party company.
 McDonald's had a relationship with Simon Worldwide Inc., which was responsible for the distribution of the contest pieces and the awarding of major prizes.

 In 2015, the Monopoly game was replaced in the US by "Game Time Gold", using an NFL theme.

-In 2020, in the UK, it was intended to run in March that year, but due to the COVID-19 pandemic, the promotion was postponed.
+In 2020, in the UK, it was intended to run in the middle of March that year, but due to the COVID-19 pandemic, the promotion was postponed.
 Instead, the same promotion "Monopoly VIP" was instead run in 2021, with the promotion originally going to run in March but got delayed to August that year.
 As a result of the promotion being postponed, the stickers for that year's promotion had incorrect dates, as they were originally printed before the delay was made.

 Early October 2025 saw their return to the U.S. after a decade-long hiatus.